Breathing & Meditation

 • Hold empty for 4 counts (practising surrender)

 Why this works: The extended exhale helps Pitta types release their tendency to grip and control.
-The equal hold at the bottom develops the capacity to rest in emptiness rather than rushing to the next action.
+The equal hold at the bottom builds the capacity to rest in emptiness rather than rushing to the next action.

 Practice tips:

-• Focus on softness -- imagine the breath as cool water flowing
+• Focus on softness.
+Imagine the breath as cool water flowing

 • Best times: midday (to release morning intensity), before difficult conversations, or when feeling irritable